CooIer01/Doogle/README.md

-# Doogle - a Revival of 2008 Google
+# Wahoo! - a Revival of 2010 Yahoo
-> ⚠️ This project is **not affiliated with or endorsed by Google**.
+> ⚠️ This project is **not affiliated with or endorsed by Yahoo**.

- Welcome To Doogle!
+ Welcome To Wahoo!
 Currently we are still in W.I.P so no releases yet Sorry!

  (Credits to the internet archive for having the html files thanks!!!!!!!!!)
-NOTE: if you are google please understand we are just people trying to revive old devices if you want we can change branding